ColrblindMartian/AmongUsDisableCrewOnlyAnimations/README.md

 <h1>INFO</h1>
-<h3>compatible with game version v2020.8.12s</h3>
+<h3>tested with game version v2020.9.1s</h3>
-<b>I am not the creator of this file, I only modified it to disable a few animations stated further below.
-All credit for this file and the awesome game goes to the publisher and developer of this game: Innersloth http://innersloth.com</b><br>
+<b>All credit for the awesome game goes to the publisher and developer of this game: Innersloth http://innersloth.com</b><br>
 <a href="https://store.steampowered.com/app/945360/Among_Us">Link to Steam Page of the game</a><br><br>

 <b>These changes will only affect your game!
 It does not matter if you host a game or not.
 Everybody else will still see these animations.
 If you want to have a fair match with this mod then you have to make sure everybody in the game uses this modification.</b><br>